Blair: Right, I'm sure that's why your nose is bleeding.

 - Ryoma gets a nosebleed the first time he sees Rouge in the Power Stone Animated Adaptation, despite his attempts to cover it up.
 But who wouldn't get one in the first place?

-- There was also an episode centered around a child who could read minds.
-When he peeks into the thoughts of Happosai, he gets a brief nosebleed before going pale and fainting.
+- There was also an episode of the anime centered around a child who can read minds.
+When he peeks into the thoughts of Happōsai, he gets a brief nosebleed before going pale and fainting.

-- Kokoa, Moka's little sister, in Rosario + Vampire frequently displays nosebleeds at the sight of female fanservice.
+- Kokoa, Moka's little sister, frequently displays nosebleeds at the sight of female fanservice.

 - It's also a running gag involving Tsukune in the anime.
 It's utterly torrential when Yukari uses a voodoo doll to make him pull Kurumu's panties down right in front of Moka!
 Naturally, Kurumu has no complaints.